Urtea/vcs_webdev_course_project/README.md

 Besides content and style, the web page has a couple of javascripts included and a working PHP contact form.

-nophp version is included for a simpler download and preview.
+A nophp version of a project is hosted under urtea.github.io.